Using felt to make Christmas tree ornaments is a great idea. It’s a simple material to work with and very affordable.

 Let me know in the comments.

-Get the pattern and start sewing!
+Get the ornament patterns and start sewing!

 You will find all the tutorials featured in the video on my “Best DIY” page.